 Are you interested in becoming a chaperoning teacher?

-Teacher applications are to be submitted to the Project Officer by 5.00pm on Friday 25 August 2023.
+Teacher applications for this year had to be submitted to the Project Officer by 25 August 2023.

 For further information please contact the Project Officer by email at email@example.com

 - Harry Lillywhite (PDF, 259KB)